jeffreykegler/old_kollos/notes/misc/strand.md

 the completed start rule be in the
 Earley set
 built after
-the last character of input
+the last token of input
 was consumed.

 For example, a typical C language program